 The Bonds and the Notes are being offered for sale at public bidding.
-Notices of Sale for the Bonds and the Notes, each dated October 13, 2022, have been furnished to prospective bidders.
-Reference is made to the respective Notices of Sale for the terms and conditions of the bidding.
+Notices of Sale for the Bonds and the Notes, each dated October 10, 2023, have been furnished to prospective bidders.
+Reference is made to the Notice of Sale attached hereto as Appendices D-1 and D-2, for the terms and conditions of the bidding on the Bonds and Notes, respectively.

 In accordance with the requirements of Rule 15c2-12(b)(5) promulgated by the Securities and Exchange Commission, the City will agree to provide, or cause to be provided, annual financial information and operating data and timely notice of the occurrence of certain events with respect to the Bonds and timely notice of the occurrence of certain events with respect to the Notes pursuant to Continuing Disclosure Agreements to be executed substantially in the forms set forth in Appendices C-1 and C-2, respectively, to this Official Statement.
-The successful bidder's obligation to purchase the Bonds and the Notes shall be conditioned upon its receiving, at or prior to the delivery of the Bonds and the Notes, executed copies of the Continuing Disclosure Agreements.
+The successful bidder's obligation to purchase the Bonds and the Notes shall be conditioned upon their receipt of, at or prior to the delivery of the Bonds and the Notes, an executed copy of the respective Continuing Disclosure Agreement.